pmean/build-website/text/05/OpenEndedQuestions.md

 > thought to why they are doing so, simply including the question
 > because it is usual practice.
 Or they may be driven by a desire to
 > offer respondents an opportunity to voice their opinion.
 Closed
-> questions represent the researchers\' agenda, even if they have been
+> questions represent the researchers' agenda, even if they have been
-> developed through listening to people\'s views in focus groups and
+> developed through listening to people's views in focus groups and
 > depth interviews.
-The use of \'any other comments\' may redress the
+The use of 'any other comments' may redress the
 > power balance between researchers and research participants.
 > Respondents may take this opportunity to ask for clarification or
 > information about a health issue or health service, or voice concern